yawkat/YawkatSnap/README.md

 Configuration
 -------------

+If you want to configure this manually, follow the steps below.
+You can also change your preferences by clicking the Config entry in the tray icon menu.

 Create a file called `config.properties` in the directory with the jar file and fill it with this code:

     save.type=ftp